 In this era full of social media activists and movements that come and go as quickly as a tweet.
 The organization, Black Lives Matter is determined to make the subject of Black Lives more than just a hashtag.
-Even though the organization started as such in 2012 after the murder of Trayvon Martin by George Zimmerman, it has since grown into a national organization with 26 chapters spread across the nation.
+Even though the organization started as a hashtag in 2012 after the murder of Trayvon Martin by George Zimmerman, it has since grown into a national organization with 26 chapters spread across the nation.

-The movement ‘began to grow from a hashtag into an organization after the murder of unarmed teenager, Mike Brown by police officer, Darren Wilson in August of 2014.
+The movement began to grow from a hashtag into an organization after the murder of the unarmed teenager, Mike Brown by the police officer, Darren Wilson in August 2014.
 When Wilson was not indicted for the murder of Brown, it sparked protests, riots, and unrest in the city of Ferguson, Mi. where the murder took place.
 This would inspire #BlackLivesMatter Founders, Opal Tometi, Alicia Garza, and Patrisse Cullors to organize “freedom rides” to Ferguson under the #BlackLivesMatter campaign.
 500 people from 18 different cities across America signed up for the trips and one of these people was future Black Lives Matter NYC chapter member, Arielle Newton.

-What separates Black Lives Matter from civil right’s movements of the past is it’s fluidity.
+What separates Black Lives Matter from civil right’s movements of the past is its fluidity.
 No one can grab on to the movement to control it.
 While that definitely has it’s weaknesses, Black Lives Matter is seeking to keep it’s message and values alive, above all.
 To do that, it cannot be connected to just one person or one structure.
 Even if Black Lives Matter cease to exist, if the people that embody the values and principles of the organization continue in their community, Black Lives will one day be valued.